precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

 ### Deformation of the wing

-Open the `dynamicModel.pvd` file in ParaView.
+Open the `solidModel.pvd` file in ParaView.
 You can then look at the deformed shape of the wing by applying a `WarpByVector` filter based on the `U` vector (and a small scale factor):

 ![wing_deformed](./images/results_paraview_warp.png)

 ### Reaction forces

-Open `dynamicModel.dat` with a text editor.
+Open `solidModel.dat` with a text editor.
 This file contains a vector for each time step of the simulation.
 If you go towards the end, you'll notice that the `y` component of the reaction force converges (in magnitude, opposite in sign) to the weight of the wing.

 ### Theoretical data of the wing